-"You are proposing computations that cannot be simulated efficiently.
-What's new about that?
-Your own book [2] and your earlier papers presented such computations that can be performed in constant time by n processors, but require time exponential in n when executed on n-1 or fewer processors."
+Misconception 2: You are proposing computations that cannot be simulated efficiently.
+What is new about that?
+Your own book [2] and your earlier papers presented such computations that can be performed in constant time by n processors, but require time exponential in n when executed on n-1 or fewer processors.

-Response: The error in the statement above is in the phrase "cannot be simulated efficiently".
-Indeed, my nonuniversality result does not follow from computations that cannot be simulated efficiently.
+Response: The error in the preceding statement is in the phrase "cannot be simulated efficiently".
+Indeed, the nonuniversality result does not follow from computations that cannot be simulated efficiently.
 It follows from computations that cannot be simulated at all.
-Thus, for each of the functions $F^n$ of n variables that I describe in my papers listed in the bibliography, no computer capable of fewer than n elementary operations per time unit can simulate the actions of a computer capable of n elementary operations per time unit.
-The latter computer is capable of evaluating $F^n$ successfully, the former is not capable of doing so, even if given an infinite amount of time and memory space.
+Thus, for each of the functions F^n of n variables described in the papers listed in the bibliography (see, for example, [42]-[47]), no computer capable of fewer than n elementary operations per time unit can simulate the actions of a computer capable of n elementary operations per time unit.
+The latter computer is capable of evaluating F^n successfully; the former is not capable of doing so, even if given an infinite amount of time and memory space.
 It is this impossibility of simulation that leads to nonuniversality.